Usage share of operating systems: Web clients

 The designation of an "Unknown" operating system is strangely high in a few countries such as Madagascar where it was at 32.44% (no longer near as high).
 This may be due to the fact that StatCounter uses browser detection to get OS statistics, and there the most common browsers are not often used.
 The version breakdown for browsers in Madagascar shows "Other" at 34.9%, and Opera Mini 4.4 is the most popular known browser at 22.1% (plus e.g. 3.34% for Opera 7.6).
 However browser statistics without version-breakdown has Opera at 48.11% with the "Other" category very small.

-In China, Android became the highest ranked operating system in July 2016 (Windows has occasionally topped it since then, while since April 2016 it or all non-mobile operating systems haven't outranked mobile operating systems, meaning Android plus iOS).
+In China, Android became the highest ranked operating system in July 2016 (Windows has occasionally topped it since then, while since April 2016 it or all non-mobile operating systems have not outranked mobile operating systems, meaning Android plus iOS).
 In the Asian continent as a whole, Android has been ranked highest since February 2016 and Android alone has the majority share, because of a large majority in all the most populous countries of the continent, up to 84% in Bangladesh, where it has had over 70% share for over four years.
 Since August 2015, Android is ranked first, at 48.36% in May 2016, in the African continent – when it took a big jump ahead of Windows 7, and thereby Africa joined Asia as a mobile-majority continent.
 China is no longer a desktop-majority country, joining India, which has a mobile-majority of 71%, confirming Asia's significant mobile-majority.

 Online usage of Linux kernel derivatives (Android + ChromeOS + other Linux) exceeds that of Windows.
 This has been true since some time between January and April 2016, according to W3Counter and StatCounter.